 6. North Kolkata

-Some of the lanes of North Kolkata bears beautiful graffiti art on the walls.
+Some of the lanes of North Kolkata bear beautiful graffiti art on the walls.
 I shall cover those in a separate blog post.
-Most of the North Kolkata neighbourhood is situated by the bank of river Ganga.
-The holy river presents an excellent backdrop for your Instagram worthy pictures.
+Most of the North Kolkata neighbourhood is situated by the bank of the river Ganga.
+The holy river presents an excellent backdrop for your Instagram-worthy pictures.

 If you are a sucker for old doors and windows then North Kolkata is definitely is your spot.
-Almost every door of the old buildings is photo worthy.
-Most of the lanes of North Kolkata is similar, exploring these lanes means long hours of walking.
+Almost every door of the old buildings is photo-worthy.
+Most of the lanes of North Kolkata are similar, exploring these lanes means long hours of walking.
 Make sure you wear comfortable shoes and clothes.
 North Kolkata is well connected by metros and buses so reaching there won’t be of much trouble.

-Few of my Instagram post clicked at North Kolkata
+Few of my Instagram posts clicked at North Kolkata